mmu-webdesign/Level4-web-term-1/HTML/html01/11-urls.md

   </li>

   ```
+- Save `exercise-08.html`, and open it in a browser.

-- If you Run the page in the browser you will now see the menu items look like links (blue/purple underlined text).
+- In the browser you will now see the menu items look like links (blue/purple underlined text).

 - Clicking on them does nothing - as we haven't defined the link location in the `href=""` attribute.

 ### Task 4

+- Return to `exercise-08.html` in your editor.

 - Adding the link location - but this time it's not an URL or file path.
 We are going to link to a named element on the page using an `ID` or `#` attribute.